habakukc22/e-commerce/README.md

 ## Technical comments

 This NextJS project has lots of modern and advanced features, such as the technology of static site generator and server-side rendering (that improves the SEO).
-In addition it's used the routing system of the NextJS, hooks for data fetching and may other cool things.
+In addition, it's used the routing system of the NextJS, hooks for data fetching and may other cool things.